wp-plugins/interactive-world-map/readme.txt

 *	Customizable landing page links
 *	Builds into any WordPress page or post as a simple shortcode

+Find other responsive and static size HTML5 maps at [Fla-shop.com](http://www.fla-shop.com/)

 == Installation ==

 1. Use the Plugins -> Add new -> Upload menu and select plugin's zip file to open.